exclusive: listen to the first track from peaches’ all-female remix record

 How did you select the producers?

-The only one I don't know personally is Maya Jane Coles, but I was a fan of her work, so I wanted to; and then it turned out she also was a fan, so that's a nice way to make a connection between people, when you don't know each other but you both are into it.
+The only one I don't know personally is Maya Jane Coles, but I was a fan of her work, so I wanted to.
+It turned out she also was a fan, so that's a nice way to make a connection between people -- when you don't know each other but you both are into it.
 'Cause none of this is about... nobody's making any big money or anything, you know?
 I just wanted to hear how people were going to surprise me!

 Obviously it's quite rare to see that many women on a remix album, or on a festival line up.